wallymathieu/assertfail/_posts/2019-12-28-Commands-and-services.md

 ## Separation of database and domain logic

 Even though it is [good design to keep your domain logic ignorant of persistence](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice), dependency on ORM or a specific database concepts can create an implicit dependency on the persistence technology that you choose.
 In many simple scenarios it doesn't make sense to isolate persistence completely from the domain model.
-In Ruby on Rails the choice is to spin up a sqlite database for application unit tests.
+In Ruby on Rails the choice is to spin up a [sqlite database for small application tests](https://dhh.dk/2014/test-induced-design-damage.html).
 The same can be done with many modern ORM.

 An alternative approach is to have a database with the same schema available for testing and then either letting the database become "dirty" or put the entire test under a transaction that is rolled back so that the database is kept clean between tests.